The Lower Merion Soccer Club is the result of the merger of four small soccer

 program continued to expand as more and

 more teams were organized.
-The girls team also competed in the Delco League (the girls PAGS League
+The girls team also competed in the Delco League (the girls Tri-County

 reached the fourth round (quarterfinals) of the State Cups.